After much publicity, Tai Chi Zero opened in China and Hong Kong to OK box office results and now it is available to view at home on DVD and Blu ray.

-Acting is generally good, the star Jayden Yuan lacks any real screen presence but Tony Leung is great as the Chen style master, masquerading as a laborer.
+Acting is generally good, the star Jayden Yuan lacks any real screen presence but Tony Leung is great as the Chen style master, masquerading as a labourer.
 Look out for some nice cameos from Fung Hak On, Bruce Liang and also Shu Qi as the heroes mother.
-As is usual lately, its the western powers that are the villains, trying to stampede there technology throughout old China.
-English dialog is spoken in a few scenes but as usual the dialog is stilted and badly delivered.
+As is usual lately, its the western powers that are the villains, trying to stampede their technology throughout old China.
+English dialogue is spoken in a few scenes but as usual, the dialogue is stilted and badly delivered.

 Overall a brave if faltered attempt from director Fung, lets hope the sequel, which is out soon, will be more coherent and wrap the story up (There are clips running over the end credits).

 Both DVD and Blu Ray versions are now available.
 In Hong Kong you have the all-region discs, the Bluray has 3D and 2D versions available.
 The USA region 1 / A releases from WellGo has only the 2D but also gives you the choice of an English dub, if you like that sort of thing.